Institute of World Politics: Doctor of Statecraft and National Security

 The Doctor of Statecraft and National Security (Professional) (DSNS) is a degree targeted toward those who wish to pursue national security careers, as opposed to teaching.
 In contrast to most Ph.D. programs, it avoids specialization in favor of broad understanding.

 Students

 The 150-member student body is approximately 65% recent graduates planning to pursue careers in national security, foreign policy, or intelligence and about 35% mid-career professionals in those fields seeking additional credentials.
 Holding a security clearance is not a prerequisite for studying at IWP, as all coursework takes place at an unclassified level.

 Campus

 The Institute of World Politics is located in the Dupont Circle neighborhood of Washington, D.C.
 Its campus consists of two buildings, the Marlatt Mansion and Bently Hall, both of which contain classrooms and administrative offices.
 Both building are designated contributing properties to the Sixteenth Street Historic District.
 Bently Hall at the Institute is named for Donald E. Bently, a longtime Institute Board member and major financial supporter of the Institute.

 The Institute holds the private library of former CIA Director William Casey and the American Security Council Foundation Library.

-In 2020, IWP opened a campus in Reston, Virginia.